Francesco6332/TCGLeague/README.md

 - All passwords are encrypted using Firebase Auth
 - No sensitive data is stored in the repository
-- Environment variables are used for configuration
 - Firebase security rules protect user data
-- **`.env` file is git-ignored** - never commit Firebase credentials
 - **Public repository safe** - no API keys or secrets in source code
 - Production deployment uses environment variables from hosting platform